18F/fbopen/loaders/fbo.gov/README.md

 * load AWARD and other notices types
 * survey FBO listing archetypes to determine the algorithms for retrieving the relevant attachments for various types of notices, and implement that logic in the crawler/loader
 * better failure handling for the metadata loader, attachment crawler, and attachment loader
-* script to automatically run the nightly update

 ## To install the loader
 * Install Elasticsearch.
 On OS X, this is as easy as `brew install elasticsearch`.